Babylon Empire Timeline in the Right Order

 Step1Start with a Blank Canvas

-• Click New on the left panel, then choose Blank Drawing to open a fresh canvas.
+• Click New on the left panel, then select Blank Drawing to access a fresh design space.

 EdrawMax Interface - Open New Canvas